chetana-vasave3/Sales-Performance-Analysis/README.md

-Now, we can perform Annova test between primary producer and anual revenue to test if there is significant difference in the mean annual revenue generated across different primary producers. this can help to identify which primary producers are most profitable.
+Now, we can perform Annova test between primary producer and annual revenue to test if there is significant difference in the mean annual revenue generated across different primary producers. this can help to identify which primary producers are most profitable.

 ### Most Profitable primary producer